freebsd/pkg/README.md

 <a name="pkggit"></a>
 ### Building pkg using sources from Git [FreeBSD]

-In order to build pkg from source, you will need to have Gnu autotools and some other tools installed.
+In order to build pkg from source, you will need to have GNU autotools and some other tools installed.

 	# pkg install autoconf automake libtool pkgconf